mtslzr/pokeapi-go/README.md

   ```
 </details>

-### Search
+### Resource List Filters

 As an alternative to `pokeapi.Resource()`, you can use Search to filter resource lists.
 Pass the endpoint, followed by the search term.
+Or pass a string starting with `^` to search for items starting with the search team.

+*result.Count is updated after the search with the new total (to get the full count, use `pokeapi.Resource()`.*

 <details>
   <summary>Search</summary>